rossrobino/domco/apps/docs/src/server/content/examples.md

 ### Node server

-Here's an example of how to serve your app using the result of your build using `node:http` and [`sirv`](https://github.com/lukeed/sirv/tree/master/packages/sirv).
+Here's an example of how to serve your app using the result of your build using `node:http`, [`sirv`](https://github.com/lukeed/sirv/tree/master/packages/sirv), and [`domco/listener`](https://github.com/rossrobino/domco/blob/main/packages/domco/src/listener/index.ts).

 ```ts
 // server.js